Goal setting is a powerful process that allows you to formulate a plan for achieving everything you want out of your life.

 - Make sure your goal is realistic and attainable.

-Your goals should be doable and should also be something that you truly believe that you can achieve.
-Examine your goals carefully and make sure that you have the qualifications, resources, and skills necessary to accomplish them.
-If not, then you may need to set a more attainable, lesser goal that can set you up to attain the bigger goal.
+Your goals should be doable and should also be something that you truly believe that you can achieve and that you have the ability, training or skill to accomplish.
+Examine your goals carefully and make sure that you have the required qualifications, resources, and skills.
+If not, then you may need to set a more attainable, lesser goal that can set you up to attain the bigger goal somewhere down the road.

-Perhaps you need to take a course on how to plot a novel.
-Enroll and learn the skills that will take you to the next step.
+Perhaps you need to take a course on how to put together a clean eating meal plan or how to plot a novel.
+Learning the necessary skills could very well be part of your overall big picture goal, so enroll and learn the skills that will take you to the next step.

 - Your goal should excite you.

 Whatever excites and thrills you also inspires and motivates you.
-When you begin with goals that are fueled by your passion, you are already half-way there.
+When you begin with goals that are fueled by your passion, you are already half-way there as your chance of success increases exponentially.

 - Make your goal timely.